My planning and expediting coaching grind up circumstances

 The Advice

-"Walker's management challenge is providing a full-service mix in limited space for varied clientele," says Dale Bruder.
+"Walker's management challenge is providing a full-service mix in limited space for varied clientele," says Coach Dale Bruder.

 The salon balances the casual atmosphere of the fitness club with ambiance created by master stylists.
 Walker sees clients and potential clients throughout club facilities.